-The Repatriation Medical Authority is of the view that there is sound medical-scientific evidence that indicates that otosclerosis and death from otosclerosis can be related to relevant service rendered by veterans, members of Peacekeeping Forces, or members of the Forces under the VEA, or members under the MRCA.
+The Repatriation Medical Authority is of the view that there is sound medical-scientific evidence that indicates that electrical injury and death from electrical injury can be related to relevant service rendered by veterans, members of Peacekeeping Forces, or members of the Forces under the VEA, or members under the MRCA.

-Note: relevant service is defined in the Schedule 1 - Dictionary.
+Note: MRCA, relevant service and VEA are defined in the Schedule 1 - Dictionary.